PTsolvers/Chmy.jl/docs/src/concepts/workers.md

 ## Workers

-Task-based parallelism provides a highly abstract view for the program execution scheduling, but currently in Julia it comes with a performance overhead at creation and destruction of every task.
-Therefore, it is sometimes desirable to have long-running tasks that do not get terminated immediately, but only when all queued subtasks (i.e. work units) are executed.
+Task-based parallelism provides a highly abstract view for the program execution scheduling, although it may come with a performance overhead related to task creation and destruction.
+The overhead is currently significant when tasks are used to perform asynchronous operations on GPUs, where TLS context creation and destruction may be in the order of kernel execution time.
+Therefore, it may be desirable to have long-running tasks that do not get terminated immediately, but only when all queued subtasks (i.e. work units) are executed.

 In [Chmy.jl](https://github.com/PTsolvers/Chmy.jl), we introduced the concept `Worker` for this purpose.
 A `Worker` is a special construct to extend the lifespan of a task created by `Threads.@spawn`.
 It possesses a `Channel` of subtasks to be executed on the current thread, where subtasks are submitted at construction time to the worker using `put!`.